mikerrr/airflow-complex-dags/README.md

 dag_copy_query_to_table.py: DAG example using two previous functions.
 Copying result of a complex query to separate table in PostgreSQL.
 Source and target can be two different PgSQL servers.

 dag_appmetrica_profiles.py: DAG for downloading profiles information from Yandex Appmetrica.
 Profiles volume is not big, so you can download all of them every time

+dag_appmetrica_installs.py: DAG for downloading installs (of monitored application) information from Yandex Appmetrica.
+There should exist special variable where last dowload time is stored.
+First time there is full download, next times - increment downloads.
+Also we delete duplicated in target table if any.